 Low: Stakeholder with little ability to affect the project.

-* Stakeholder Engagement
+* Stakeholder Engagement Plan

-Stakeholder engagement plan consists of:
+The stakeholder engagement plan consists of:

 - Name of the stakeholder

 - Mode of communication (meeting, email, report)

 - Frequency of communication (daily, weekly, monthly, need basis)

 - His current level of engagement (e.g. supportive, neutral or difficult)

 I recommend three things that can be helpful to start with stakeholder management:

 - Be aware of the fact that every product has its own stakeholders.
 There are chances that you have not listed them yet or have not yet come up with a stakeholder list/register.
 Not an ideal situation.